| Site Type: Long Term/National Priorities List (NPL) |

 |Entire Site - 1990 ROD ||In 1990, the EPA selected the following remedies to clean up the site: in-place vacuum extraction of soil contaminated with TCE in the spill area, which involves installation of a number of shallow wells to withdraw air containing TCE and other VOCs for carbon treatment; excavation of approximately 550 cubic yards of landfill waste and sediments in the 100-year flood plain and placement of excavated landfill waste under a new multi-layer cap; and the extraction of contaminated groundwater and treatment using ultraviolet light (UV) and hydrogen peroxide, an innovative technology to remove VOCs.
 The mill raceways were to be sealed, and on-site buildings demolished.
 Deed restrictions were to be used at the site to regulate land use and preserve the integrity of the remedy's components.
 The septic tank location was to be confirmed and its contents tested and removed.
 The contents of the tank and the tank itself would be disposed of, if necessary.
 A monitoring program for the groundwater, soil, surface water, and sediments was to be implemented to ensure the effectiveness of the selected remedies.|

 Demolition activities were completed in the summer of 1992.
-At that time, partially standing structures were demolished, debris and building rubble were sorted and disposed of, voids were collapsed and filled in, the two mill raceways were sealed, the septic tank was located and its contents tested, and a majority of the site was graded and covered with clean fill.
+At that time, partially standing structures were demolished, debris and building rubble were sorted and disposed of, voids were collapsed and filled in, the two mill raceways were filled, the septic tank was located and its contents tested, and a majority of the site was graded and covered with clean fill.
 Quarterly groundwater sampling activities were initiated at the site in November 1992 and were used to establish a baseline of information prior to the design and construction of the groundwater extraction and treatment system.
 Pre-design field work including the operation of a pilot-scale soil vapor extraction and groundwater UV/Hydrogen Peroxide System was completed during the summer and fall of 1994.
 The construction of the soil vapor extraction system was completed in December of 1997.
 The system became operational in May 1998.
 The landfill capping design was completed and approved by EPA in March 1998.
 Construction activities were initiated in August 1998 and shortly thereafter technical problems arose which required a modification of the landfill remedy.
 Rather than being capped in place, landfill wastes were excavated and transported off-site for disposal.
 Upon completion, approximately 25,000 tons of landfill wastes, soil, and sediment were excavated and disposed of off-site.
 Excavation and final grading of the former landfill area was completed in October 1999.
 The groundwater extraction and treatment system design and construction was completed in the spring of 2000, and the system became operational in May of 2000.
 The groundwater treatment system was modified to consist of air stripping of the groundwater and the use of activated carbon for treatment of the vapor phase.
 The changes made to the landfill remedy and method of treatment of the groundwater were accounted for by EPA in the Explanation of Significant Differences (ESD) signed on June 27, 2000.
 A preliminary close-out report (PCOR) was completed by EPA in August of 2000.
 The PCOR documents that the cleanup remedy has been constructed in accordance with the remedial design plans and specifications.
 Treatment of the groundwater and contaminated soils will continue until required cleanup levels are achieved or a decision is made by EPA and RIDEM to modify existing cleanup levels.
-A second ESD was issued in September 2007 regarding specific changes to the 1990 ROD relative to institutional controls and the potential vapor intrusion investigations planned at the site (follow up actions from the 2005 Five Year Review noted below).
+A second ESD was issued in September 2007 regarding specific changes to the 1990 ROD relative to additional institutional controls and the potential vapor intrusion investigations planned at the site (follow up actions from the 2005 Five Year Review noted below).

 |Five Year Reviews ||A five year review was completed in September 2005. |